FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

   - alice asks ticket service for ticket to enable communcation with bob
   - T~ttl is proof that Alice can use TGS
   - timestamp is for freshness
-  - ticket granting service sends somthing for Bob
+  - TGS sends somthing for Bob
 - Talk to bob
   - alice uses ticket to talk to bob
-  - Alice is sending Bob information on howto talk that could have only been created by TGS
+  - Alice is sending Bob information on how to talk that could have only been created by TGS
   - Modification of timestamp tells Alice, that Bob is who he says he is
-  - Bob already has K~B,TGS and this can gain access to K~A,B
+  - Bob already has K~B, TGS and this can gain access to K~A,B
 - repeat steps 2 & 3

 - Authentication Protocol based on Needham-Schroeder with fixes
 - Single-Sign on
+    - authenticate with AS and get timed access to system
+    - this ticket can be used to request access to other servicies like bob
 - Simplified public key variants

 - advantages